ravirdr/PROFILE/README.md

-### Hi there! 👋 I'm Ravinandan, a transport planning and engineering graduate interested in Transport modelling.
+### Hi there! 👋 I'm Ravinandan, a Transport planning and engineering graduate interested in Transport Planning/Transport modelling.
 I have a Master's in Transport Planning and Engineering from the University of Leeds, Institute of Transport Studies.
 My journey combines transportation engineering principles with data-driven insights and junction design assessments.
 For my master's thesis, I explored traffic signal junction designs and machine learning.
 I am passionate about transport feasibility studies and solving complex transportation challenges.

 I am skilled in traffic signal design, junction capacity analysis, and highway design.
 I analyse traffic patterns and create efficient transportation networks.
 I enjoy using data-driven and design approaches to solve complex transportation problems.